laravel/docs/blade.md

 <a name="custom-if-statements"></a>
 ### Custom If Statements

 Programming a custom directive is sometimes more complex than necessary when defining simple, custom conditional statements.
 For that reason, Blade provides a `Blade::if` method which allows you to quickly define custom conditional directives using closures.
-For example, let's define a custom conditional that checks the current application cloud provider.
+For example, let's define a custom conditional that checks the configured default "disk" for the application.
 We may do this in the `boot` method of our `AppServiceProvider`:

     use Illuminate\Support\Facades\Blade;